Sapporo Municipal Subway

-The Sapporo Municipal Subway (札幌市営地下鉄, Sapporo Shiei Chikatetsu) is a mostly-underground rubber-tyred rapid transit system in Sapporo, Hokkaido, Japan.
-Operated by the Sapporo City Transportation Bureau, it is the only subway system on the island of Hokkaido.
+The Sapporo Municipal Subway (札幌市営地下鉄, Sapporo Shiei Chikatetsu) is a rubber-tired rapid transit system in Sapporo, Hokkaido, Japan.
+Operated by the Sapporo City Transportation Bureau, it is the only subway system on the island of Hokkaido, and also the country's only subway system that is entirely rubber-tired.

 Lines

-The system consists of three lines: the green Namboku Line (North–south line), orange Tozai Line (East–west line), and blue Tōhō Line (North East Line).
-The first, the Namboku Line, was opened in 1971 prior to the 1972 Winter Olympics.
-The Sapporo City Subway system operates out of two main hubs: Sapporo Station and Odori Station.
+The system consists of three lines: the green Namboku Line (North–South line), orange Tozai Line (East–West line), and blue Tōhō Line (East-Toyohira line).
+The first, the Namboku Line, was opened in 1971, prior to the 1972 Winter Olympics.
+The Sapporo City Subway system operates out of two main hubs: Sapporo Station and Ōdōri Station.
 Most areas of the city are within a reasonable walking distance or short bus ride from one of the subway stations.

-The three lines all connect at Odori Station.
-The Namboku Line and Tōhō Line lines connect with the JR Hokkaido main lines at Sapporo Station.
-At Odori and Susukino stations, it connects to the streetcar (tram) above.
-The system has a total length of 48 km with 46 stations.
+The three lines all connect at Ōdōri Station.
+The Namboku and Tōhō lines connect with the JR Hokkaido main lines at Sapporo Station, and with the streetcar (tram) above at Ōdōri and Susukino stations.
+The system has a total length of 48 km with 49 stations.
 Except for the section of the Namboku Line south of Hiragishi Station, tracks and stations are all underground.
 The aforementioned above-ground section is entirely covered, including stations, depot access tracks, and the depot south of Jieitai-Mae Station.

-In 2024, the system had a daily ridership of 630000.
+In 2024, the system had a daily ridership of 630,000.